-5 THINGS YOU NEED FOR AN OUTDOOR DOG PHOTOSHOOT
+5 essentials needed FOR AN OUTDOOR DOG PHOTOSHOOT

 Let’s face it.
 You need a whole bunch of things for a photo session.
 This list is the lesser-known essentials that I won’t be without on a photoshoot.